Email Connected Service

 Step 2

-Create a new or open an existing project from 'My Projects' dropdown:
+Create a new project or open an existing project from the 'My Projects' dropdown:

 Google_project_1.jpg